tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 # The Sequential Iteration Pattern

-The sequential iteration pattern is a special form of the [sequential execution](../sequential-execution/readme.md) pattern, thus belongs to the category of the **async control flow** patterns.
-This pattern allows you to control the **execution** of asynchronous tasks in a **sequential order**, which means every task should be executed as part of a **chain** or **pipeline** of tasks.
+The sequential iteration pattern is a special version of the [sequential execution](../sequential-execution/readme.md) pattern.
+Both of these patterns allow you to control the **execution** of asynchronous tasks in a **sequential order**, which means every task should be executed as part of a **chain** or **pipeline** of tasks.
+What makes this pattern special over sequential execution pattern, is that the tasks aren't known from the very beginning and most of the time are given in a more dynamic way like an array or list of tasks.

+Apart from this variation in the way the tasks are given, this pattern works the same way the sequential execution pattern works.
+So we expect that each completed task should invoke the next in order task passing its result as input to the next one.
+The execution should continue as long as the last in order task completes, by which time the execution is considered as completed.
+In case any task in the sequence throws an error the execution should be rejected immediately along with the given error.
+The execution should be either fulfilled or rejected and no intermediate state should be allowed.

-## Explanation
+## Implementation

-What makes this pattern special about sequential execution is that the tasks aren't known from the very beginning and most of the time are given in a more dynamic way like a collection of tasks.
-In such a use case it could be impossible to hard code the invocation of each task, so we have to follow a different approach.
-The solution is to use a more dynamic iterative process.
+Having the tasks given as a dynamic collection it could be impossible to hard code the invocation of each task, so we have to follow a different approach.
+The solution is to use a more dynamic **iterative** process.
 The sequential iteration pattern can be implemented using either old school **callbacks** along with recursion or the more development friendly **promises** and **async functions**, where either implementation should give us the same execution.

 ### Sequential iteration with callbacks

 Assuming we have a collection of asynchronous tasks where each task is expecting two arguments, an `input` and a `callback`.
-We can define an `execution` function which accepts that collection of tasks along with an initial `input` and a completion `callback`, within that function we will use a helper function called `iterate` which will be responsible to manage the sequential execution.
+We can define an `execution` function which accepts a collection of tasks along with an initial `input` and a completion `callback`, within that function we will use a helper local function called `iterate` which will be responsible to manage the sequential execution.
 Keep in mind that we are passing information from a task to the next task by updating the local `input` value with the result of each task, this way we can share data between tasks.
 Note that, as with sequential execution pattern, the completion callback should be called only **once** in either rejection or completion.

 ```javascript
 function execution (tasks, input, callback) {